For the purpose of this chapter, the following definitions apply:

 (3) Any other applicable state or federal laws and rules.

-(C) A community health worker shall perform nursing tasks or activities in accordance with sections 4723.81 and 4723.82 of the Revised Code, only as delegated and supervised by a registered nurse holding a current, valid license issued by the board under Chapter 4723. of the Revised Code.
+(C) A community health worker shall perform nursing tasks in accordance with sections 4723.81 and 4723.82 of the Revised Code, only as delegated and supervised by a registered nurse holding a current, valid license issued by the board under Chapter 4723. of the Revised Code.

 (E) A community health worker shall, in a timely manner: